Women in India: Sexual harassment

 Eve teasing is a euphemism used for sexual harassment or molestation of women by men.
 Many activists blame the rising incidence of sexual harassment against women on the influence of "Western culture".
 In 1987, The Indecent Representation of Women (Prohibition) Act was passed to prohibit indecent representation of women through advertisements or in publications, writings, paintings or in any other manner.

 Of the total number of crimes against women reported in 1990, half related to molestation and harassment in the workplace.
 In 1997, in a landmark judgement, the Supreme Court of India took a strong stand against sexual harassment of women in the workplace.
 The Court also laid down detailed guidelines for prevention and redressal of grievances.
 The National Commission for Women subsequently elaborated these guidelines into a Code of Conduct for employers.
 In 2013 India's top court investigated on a law graduate's allegation that she was sexually harassed by a recently retired Supreme Court judge.
 The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act came into force in December 2013, to prevent Harassment of women at workplace.

 According to a report from Human Rights Watch, despite women increasingly denunciate sexual harassment at work, they still face stigma and fear retribution as the governments promote, establish and monitor complaint committees.
 As South Asia director at Human Rights Watch explained, “India has progressive laws to protect women from sexual abuse by bosses, colleagues, and clients, but has failed to take basic steps to enforce these laws”.

 A study by ActionAid UK found that 80% of women in India had experienced sexual harassment ranging from unwanted comments, being groped or assaulted.
 Many incidents go unreported as the victims fear being shunned by their families.

 Trafficking

 The Immoral Traffic (Prevention) Act was passed in 1956.
-However many cases of trafficking of young girls and women have been reported.